jenia/all-capstone-project-summer-2025-team-6/README.md

 You must run the `python ./dataprep/main_evaluation_fonciere.py` to get the file `evaluation_with_fire_and_coordinates_and_date.csv`
 I did not commit it because it's 100MB big.

+# Models
+We evaluated multiple models.
+This subsection describes how to run them and summarizes their performance
 ## Testing temporal fire risk modeling
 `datamodel/` contains a Python script for testing temporal fire risk modeling.
 Please note that this is an early test — the results are not yet precise.